-- (1) The minimum design load applied to supporting hull structures for shipboard fittings is to be 1.15 times the minimum breaking strength of the mooring line according to Ch 8.
-Table 4.8.1. - (2) The minimum design load applied to supporting hull structures for winches is to be 1.25 times the intended maximum brake holding load, where the maximum brake holding load is to be assumed not less than 80% of the minimum breaking strength of the mooring line according to Ch 8, Table 4.8.1, see Notes.
-For supporting hull structures of capstans, 1.25 times the maximum hauling-in force is to be taken as the minimum design load. - (3) When a safe working load SWL greater than that determined according to 202, 6 is requested by the applicant, then the design load is to be increased in accordance with the appropriate SWL/design load relationship given by 202.
-3 and 202.
-6. - (4) The design load is to be applied to fittings in all directions that may occur by taking into account the arrangement shown on the towing and mooring arrangements plan.
+- (1) The minimum design load applied to supporting hull structures for shipboard fittings is to be 1.15 times the ship design minimum breaking load according to Ch 8, Table 4.8.1, (2022) - (2) The minimum design load applied to supporting hull structures for winches is to be 1.25 times the intended maximum brake holding load, where the maximum brake holding load is to be assumed not less than 80% of the ship design minimum breaking load according to Ch 8, Table 4.8.1, see Notes.
+For supporting hull structures of capstans, 1.25 times the maximum hauling-in force is to be taken as the minimum design load.
+(2022) - (3) When a safe working load SWL greater than that determined according to 202.
+6 is requested by the applicant, then the design load is to be increased in accordance with the appropriate SWL/design load relationship given by 202, 3 and 202, 6. - (4) The design load is to be applied to fittings in all directions that may occur by taking into account the arrangement shown on the towing and mooring arrangements plan.
 Where the mooring line takes a turn at a fitting the total design load applied to the fitting is equal to the resultant of the design loads acting on the line, refer to the Fig 4.10.1 in 201.
 3. However, in no case does the design load applied to the fitting need to be greater than twice the design load on the line.